 Darcie Sims wrote in TouchStones in 2004 that “our loved ones are still and always will be a part of us.
 They are threads in our fabric and we cannot lose their love”.
 Although the children who were born after Dad’s death are now grade school students and teenagers, they are beginning to learn about what their grandfather and great-grandfather was like.
 Ironically, my niece, now 17, has her grandfather’s blue eyes, but neither of her parents is blue-eyed.
 Talk about someone who will always be part of our family, even though he is no longer physically present!

 About the Author-------

-In addition to working as a secretary at Milwaukee County, Jacqueline has volunteered as a Spiritual Care Screener at Aurora West Allis Medical Center in West Allis, Wisconsin since August 2013.
-In August 2014, she co-facilitated a support group at Zilber Family Hospice in Wauwatosa, Wisconsin.
-Since 2015, she has made grief support calls to the surviving loved ones of the patients who passed away at Zilber Hospice.
+In addition to working as a secretary at Milwaukee County, I have volunteered as a Spiritual Care Screener at Aurora West Allis Medical Center in West Allis, Wisconsin since August 2013.
+In August 2014, I co-facilitated a support group at Zilber Family Hospice in Wauwatosa, Wisconsin.
+Since 2015, I have made grief support calls to the surviving loved ones of the patients who passed away at Zilber Hospice.

 In March 2019, I began working on a grief support blog called "Living Through Grief After 60".
 It is a blog that is focused (but not limited to) for people 60 and over.
 In addition to talking about the grief of a loved one's passing, it also focuses on secondary, anticipatory, and disenfranchised grief.
 Blogs have been written on the grief associated with losing a pet, lifestyle changes such as retirement and losing a job, chronic health conditions, the grief of suicide, the pain of mental illness, and remembering a mother (and father) on their special days.
 Occasionally, sponsored posts from other authors will be written.
 So far, I have written sponsored posts on burnout and mindfulness to help deal with stressful situations.